Blue Foods, Bright Futures

 Today, their fish skin pet treats and collagen-rich fish bone broth are both success stories, now available at select retailers, online, and at their Newport market.

-These new lines show how creative thinking can turn sustainability into both flavor and opportunity.
+These new product lines show how creative thinking can turn sustainability into both flavor and opportunity.

 Darlene Khalafi, Business Innovation Specialist for Local Ocean Seafood’s 100% Fish Program, with the newest innovation, Savory Salmon Bone Broth

-Creative ventures launched after the Blue Foods Forum: Ocean Art
+Creative ventures launched at the Blue Foods Forum: Ocean Art

-Coastal infrastructure born from the Blue Foods Forum: Oregon Ocean Cluster
+Coastal infrastructure expanding after the Blue Foods Forum: Oregon Ocean Cluster

 Urchin-Inspiration after the Blue Foods Forum

-For Winter Waters, these stories represent what the Blue Foods Forum was all about: bringing people together to reimagine what is possible when we work with, rather than against, our coastal ecosystems.
+For Winter Waters, these stories represent what the Blue Foods Forum is all about: bringing people together to re-imagine what is possible when we work with, rather than against, our coastal ecosystems.
 From fish broth to fish leather to ocean art, these projects prove that blue foods can be a source of innovation, resilience, and community pride.

 The next chapter is already being written, and we cannot wait to see where the tide takes us next.
 Save the date for the Blue Foods Forum 2026: February 1st & 2nd in Portland, Oregon.